HeRAMS-WHO/herams-backend/docs/index.rst

 The **Accessibility** page displays the level of accessibility to MoSDs following a standard classification and scale (Fully Accessible to Not Accessible) in the form of:

 *	a map to spot the distribution and number of MoSDs according to the accessibility status;
-*	donout charts to summarize the level of accessibility per number of MoSDs as well as the reported causes of inaccessibility per number of MoSDs; and
+*	donut charts to summarize the level of accessibility per number of MoSDs as well as the reported causes of inaccessibility per number of MoSDs; and
 *	a table displays the list of priority areas with inaccessible MoSDs and the main reported cause of inaccessibility.

 .. image:: media/img/HeRAMS_dashboard_accessibility.png